istopwg/pwg-books/ippguide/intro.md

 leverages Internet technologies.
-The protocol allows a Client to inquire about capabilities of and defaults for a Printer (supported media sizes, two-sided printing, etc.), inquire about the state of the Printer (paper out/jam, low ink/toner, etc.), submit files for printing, and inquire about and cancel submitted print Jobs.
+The protocol allows a Client to inquire about capabilities of and defaults for a Printer (supported media sizes, two-sided printing, etc.), inquire about the state of the Printer (paper out/jam, low ink/toner, etc.), submit files for printing, and inquire about and/or cancel submitted print Jobs.
+IPP is supported by all modern network printers and replaces all legacy network protocols including port 9100 printing and LPD/lpr.

-IPP was first developed by a working group in the Internet Engineering Task Force (IETF) in 1998 and continues to be developed and maintained by the [Printer Working Group](https://www.pwg.org/ipp), a program of the IEEE Industry Standard and Technology Organization (IEEE-ISTO).
-IPP is supported by almost all printers sold today.

-IPP is heavily influenced by the printing model first introduced in the Document Printing Application (ISO 10175) standard.
-The same model is exposed by the SNMP Printer and Job Monitoring MIBs, the PWG Semantic Model, and Microsoft's Web Services Print.
-IPP replaces all vendor-specific network protocols, including port 9100 printing and LPD/lpr.

 IPP is widely implemented, including the following open source projects: